 A leading practitioner of Neue Sachlichkeit (New Objectivity), Georg Scholz was among a group of young German artists who lived through the cruelty of frontline battle in World War I and returned home to find a weakening economy and mounting political and social problems.
-They felt that the ills of society were best exposed through the meticulously painted realism of the Old Masters, which evoked Germany’s illustrious past.
+They felt that the ills of society were best exposed through the meticulously painted realism, which evoked Germany’s past.
 Combining historical style with images of the nation’s present-day situation, Scholz’s paintings offer a biting critique of the new Weimar Republic’s political and social shortcomings.

 Small Town by Day is a case in point.
 At the top of the canvas we are reminded of the mythic ideals of Germany: faith (a priest and the cross of a church illuminated by the sky), family (the woman pushing the carriage and a group of geese walking in an orderly line), the country’s great heritage (the bust of Frederick the Great), and national symbols (an inn called the German Oak).
 Further down, however, a cold clarity reveals the inner workings of a fictional town in the region of Baden.
 Nestled within the cozy buildings and streets, we see a cast of characters and the hypocrisy they represent.
 A puffed-up officer in uniform walks proudly while a wounded vet hobbles in the other direction, a bloated butcher squeezes clean the intestines of a pig as he holds a bloody knife in his mouth, a young boy scoops manure from a horse-drawn hearse, and an elderly woman walks to an outhouse.
 Scholz’s clear vision lays bare the base and at times sordid activities of a seemingly idyllic setting.

 - Georg Scholz